 Access to personal information

 Individuals will be able to access their personal information upon request.
-However, the Buderim Podiatry Centre may occasionally need to deny access to information in accordance with the exemptions contained in the Act.
+However, Buderim Podiatry may occasionally need to deny access to information in accordance with the exemptions contained in the Act.

-Our goal is to protect the personal information collected by the Buderim Podiatry Centre.
+Our goal is to protect the personal information collected by Buderim Podiatry.
 Personal information will be managed confidentially and securely and destroyed appropriately when no longer required.

 We will monitor and implement appropriate technical advances or management processes, to safeguard personal information.